Dalimil/Canvas-Game-Quickstart/README.md

 **This is a template for JavaScript games (or animations) using HTML5 Canvas**

 ## TODO
-- [ ] Fix CSS - no SCROLL!! - + mouseover event for overlayed elements?
-- [ ] Implement physics engine
+- [ ] Implement physics engine, incl. collisions
 - [ ] Try Unity Tanks tutorial (implement in Canvas) - especially Camera and 2pl controls
 - [ ] try browserify - https://github.com/substack/node-browserify
 - [ ] require.js ? - the one that Mozilla uses?